The Home Office introduced the following changes due to the coronavirus public health crisis to the immigration process and asylum.

 Further submissions (Fresh Claims)

 The previous requirement to submit further evidence in Liverpool for consideration by the Home Office as a fresh claim is not available.
 Now the applicants can submit their further evidence by post or email.
-The applicant has to explain who he/she is, why he/she submits the evidence, why the submitted evidence amounts to a fresh claim.
-He must send the evidence to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or email: [email protected]
+The applicant has to explain who they are, why they offer the evidence, and why the submitted evidence amounts to a fresh claim.
+He must send the evidence to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or email: [email protected].

 Appeals and Judicial Reviews

 From 25 March, the First-tier Tribunal does not list the face-to-face appeal hearings.
-Until at least 30 April, judges will carry out Case Management Review Hearings by telephone and decide whether the Home Office and appellant are ready to proceed with the full hearing a few weeks later.
+Until at least 30 April, judges will conduct Case Management Review Hearings by telephone and decide whether the Home Office and appellant are ready to proceed with the full hearing a few weeks later.

-Due to coronavirus, the First-tier tribunals will hold the new full hearings by video.
+Due to the coronavirus, the First-tier tribunals will hold the new full hearings by video.

 The Upper Tribunal has cancelled almost all listed hearings, even most of the Judicial Reviews.

 The Home Office temporarily closed reporting centres due to the coronavirus public health policy.
 All migrants who must report to the Home Office to satisfy the immigration bail condition will receive an SMS text message soon with details of their next reporting date.